technovistalimited/shongjukti/readme.md

 ## Features
 - _Defined_ attachments can be managed
 - Attachments can be defined for any types of scopes
-- Custom label can be accepted where necessary
+- A custom label can be accepted where necessary
 - Mandatory and optional attachments can be defined and managed accordingly
 - Maximum upload size [per file] can be defined globally
 - Accepted file types can be managed globally
 - Accepted file types can be defined for each of the types of attachment
 - Translation-ready (English and Bengali are defined by default)

-Features that _not_ present, can be found under "Known Issues" section.
+Features that _not_ present can be found under "Known Issues" section.

 ## Installation